Gigaspaces/xap-docs/site/content/xap120adm/zookeeper.markdown

 parent: runtime-configuration.html
 weight: 500
 ---

-{{% ssummary %}}{{% /ssummary %}}

-{{% anchor GSRuntimeEnv %}}

 # Overview

-XAP uses [ZooKeeper](http://zookeeper.apache.org/) for storing the id of the primary Space for each partition, this is used for MemoryXtend grid only.When a partition is started, the primary election mechanism will elect a primary Space randomly (or on basis of first-ready) but will wait for the last primary to take the role of primary the Space.
+XAP uses {{%exurl "ZooKeeper""http://zookeeper.apache.org/"%}} for storing the id of the primary Space for each partition, this is used for MemoryXtend grid only.When a partition is started, the primary election mechanism will elect a primary Space randomly (or on basis of first-ready) but will wait for the last primary to take the role of primary the Space.

 # Single instance